rvanbaalen/runner-manager/README.md

 ## 3. Add a new runner

-## GitHub Runner Settings Screenshot

-Here is an example screenshot of the settings:
+Here is an example screenshot of the manual Github Runner install instructions:

 <img src="assets/screenshot-github-runner-settings.png" alt="GitHub Runner Settings" width="700" />

+Copy the SHA and the Token for later use.

 > ℹ️ The defaults are based on the, as of this time, current version.
 > Feel free to send a PR when these need to be updated.